shorepine/tulipcc/docs/tulip_api.md

 We include [LVGL 9](https://lvgl.io) for use in making your own user interface.
 LVGL is optimized for constrained hardware like Tulip.
 You can build nice UIs with simple Python commands.
 You can use LVGL directly by simply `import lvgl` and setting up your own widgets.
 Please check out [LVGL's examples page](https://docs.lvgl.io/8.3/examples.html) for inspiration.
 (As of this writing, their Python examples have not been ported to our version of LVGL (9.0.0) but most things should still work.)

 It's best to build user interfaces inside a `UIScreen` multitasking Tulip package.
 Our `UIScreen` will handle placing elements on your app and dealing with multitasking.
+On Tulip CC, drawing lots of UI elements to the screen will steal all of the GDMA buffer, which may impact audio.
+So we slow down loading of elements in the `UIScreen` class.

 For more simple uses of LVGL, like buttons, sliders, checkboxes and single line text entry, we provide wrapper classes like `UICheckbox`, `UIButton`, `UISlider`, `UIText`, and `UILabel`.
 See our fully Python implementation of these in [`ui.py`](https://github.com/shorepine/tulipcc/blob/main/tulip/shared/py/ui.py) for hints on building your own UIs.
 Also see our [`buttons.py`](https://github.com/shorepine/tulipcc/blob/main/tulip/fs/ex/buttons.py) example, or more complete examples like [`drums`](https://github.com/shorepine/tulipcc/blob/main/tulip/shared/py/drums.py), [`juno6`](https://github.com/shorepine/tulipcc/blob/main/tulip/shared/py/juno6.py), [`wordpad`](https://github.com/shorepine/tulipcc/blob/main/tulip/fs/ex/wordpad.py) etc in `/sys/ex`.